-Recommendation: We recommend that the City update its risk assessment process and business continuity planning to identify potential unusual circumstances that would result in significant delays in financial closing and reporting, and develop and follow policies and procedures to prevent or mitigate the effects of these circumstances when they occur.
+Recommendation: We recommend that the City continue to update its risk assessment process and business continuity planning to identify potential unusual circumstances that would result in significant delays in financial closing and reporting, and develop and follow policies and procedures to prevent or mitigate the effects of these circumstances when they occur.
 The City should provide cross training of finance staff to ensure continuity during the financial reporting process and audit in case the City experiences turnover in key finance positions.
-The City should also develop and implement formal written policies over significant accounts that include the timely reconciling of accounts to activity reported in the general ledger.
+The City should also continue to work on developing and implementing formal written policies over significant accounts that include the timely reconciling of accounts to activity reported in the general ledger.
 Key personnel should be trained to recognize errors in the accounting records in order to prevent, or detect and correct them in a timely manner, such as when a fund is out of balance.

-City of Albany Schedule of Findings and Responses June 30, 2021
+City of Albany Schedule of Findings and Responses June 30, 2022